 Note: Your child may remain eligible beyond the age limit if he/she is incapable of self-support due to a long-term or permanent physical or mental disability.

-- Each time you gain a dependent, through marriage, birth, domestic partnership, etc., you may enroll in Basic coverage (if not enrolled) or add one level of employee coverage within 30 days of gaining a dependent.
+- Each time you gain a dependent, through marriage, birth, domestic partnership, etc., you will have 30 days to enroll in Basic coverage (if not enrolled) or add one level of employee coverage.

 - If you do not enroll when first eligible, you may apply for coverage at any time through (acceptance not guaranteed).
 Coverage is effective on the first of the month on or following the approval of your application by the plan’s underwriter.